pedromiola28/pedromiola28/README.md

 - <a href='https://github.com/pedromiola28/NLP-on-tweets--to-forecast-fluctuations-in-the-Nasdaq-index'>Tweets data analysis</a> with **Natural Language Processing** to predict fluctuations in the Nasdaq Index
 - <a href='https://github.com/pedromiola28/Time-Series---System-Identification'>System Identification</a> for a mass-springer-damper system with **Recurrent Neural Networks**
 - <a href='https://github.com/pedromiola28/Projeto_Controle_de_Vibracoes'>Vibration modelling</a> for a 3 floor building
-- **Data Visualization** software for calorimeter tests with compressors
+- <a href='https://github.com/pedromiola28/Calorimeter_Data_Visualization'>Data Visualization</a> software for calorimeter tests with compressors